MrYsLab/PyMata/README.md

 # Your Application Continues Below This Point
 ```

+### Misc
-####Want to extend PyMata?
+- Want to extend PyMata?
 See [Our Instructables Article](http://www.instructables.com/id/Going-Beyond-StandardFirmata-Adding-New-Device-Sup/) explaining how stepper motor support was added.
 Use it as a guide to customize PyMata for your own needs.
-###[Check Out Mr. Y's Blog Here](http://mryslab.blogspot.com/) for all the latest news!
+- [Check Out Mr. Y's Blog Here](http://mryslab.blogspot.com/) for all the latest news!

-##Special Note For Linux Users Wishing to Use Python 3.4
+### Special Note For Linux Users Wishing to Use Python 3.4
 Python 3.4 (CPython) for Linux appears to run slower than Python 2.7.
 We will be investigating further and monitoring for a solution.
 The problem has been reported to python.org and may be tracked here: [http://bugs.python.org/issue23324] (http://bugs.python.org/issue23324)